SAP-samples/teched2022-DA264/exercises/ex2/README.md

 33. Click 'OK'.
 <br>![](/exercises/ex2/images/Ex02_Part04_28.png)

-34. The remediated dataset was added to the list of sources.
+34. After the dataset is acquired, the remediated dataset will be added to the list of sources.
 <br>![](/exercises/ex2/images/Ex02_Part04_29.png)

 35. Click 'X' to delete the join with the dataset 'D1'.